DJ-Charity/first-spring-boot/README.md

 Spring Boot also accepts authenticated requests from the React application included in the frontend directory.
 In order for users to access their information, they must either log in to an existing account or register a new one.

+## How To Run
 To run backend: "Run src/main/java/com/springboot/first_spring_boot/FirstSpringBootApplication.java"

 To run frontend: Do "npm run start" in frontend/libraryapp

+## Future Updates

-*The actual store portion will display all available books, but there is currently no payment system.
+- The actual store portion will display all available books, but there is currently no payment system.
 I am still researching the best method to do so.

-*I also want to practice Artificial Intelligence, so future development will use AI to recommend books in my database based on user preference.
+- I also want to practice Artificial Intelligence, so future development will use AI to recommend books in my database based on user preference.